-Every day, clinical biology tests are performed in bacteriology (mycobacteria), hematology, serology (toxoplasmosis, HIV), parasitology (malaria), biochemistry, and molecular biology (HIV viral load, molecular tuberculosis diagnosis).
+The laboratory routinely performs clinical biology tests in bacteriology (mycobacteria), hematology, serology (toxoplasmosis, HIV), parasitology (malaria), biochemistry, and molecular biology (HIV viral load, diagnosis of tuberculosis).

-The Rodolphe Mérieux Laboratory features facilities and equipment that have allowed it to form a real applied research unit and carry out research projects for the GABRIEL network.
-Its research activities primarily deal with infectious diseases (tuberculosis, HIV/AIDS, hepatitis B and C, etc.).
+The Rodolphe Mérieux Laboratory has facilities and equipment making it possible to create an applied research unit and to carry out research projects for the GABRIEL network.
+Research focuses primarily on infectious diseases: tuberculosis, HIV/AIDS, hepatitis B and C, etc.

-The laboratory has also participated in a pneumonia study in collaboration with the pediatrics service of the Gabriel Touré University Hospital in Bamako, in addition to evaluating patient sensitivity to tuberculosis drugs and identifying multidrug-resistant Mycobacterium tuberculosis strains.
+The laboratory has also participated in a pneumonia study, working with the pediatrics department of the Gabriel Touré Teaching Hospital in Bamako, in addition to evaluating patients’ sensitivity to tuberculosis drugs and identifying multidrug-resistant Mycobacterium tuberculosis strains.

 Training for biologists and laboratory technicians

-The Charles Mérieux Center for Infectious Disease is also outfitted with several training laboratories and a library in which biologists and laboratory technicians working in analysis laboratories can receive training.
-The center also participates in the West African Network of Biomedical Analysis Laboratories (RESAOLAB), which concerns 7 countries: Benin, Burkina Faso, Guinea, Mali, Niger, Senegal, and Togo.
+In addition, the Charles Mérieux Center for Infectious Disease is outfitted with several training laboratories and a multimedia library where training classes are held for biologists and laboratory technicians working for medical laboratories.
+The center also participates in the West African Network of Biomedical Analysis Laboratories (RESAOLAB), which includes seven member countries: Benin, Burkina Faso, Guinea, Mali, Niger, Senegal and Togo.

 - Government of the Republic of Mali